phosgene89/phosgene89.github.io/quantum_computing/notes_kaye_etal_ch1.md

  * Classical computers cannot efficiently simulate quantum processes.

  * We can represent a system with 2 possible states as a 2-dimensional column vector.
-The elements of this vector are the probabilities of being in the 2nd state.
-We use this to represent bits.
+The elements of this vector are the complex amplitudes of each state.

  * The NOT operator is represented by the matrix